 Date Written: January 4, 2018

 To meet short-term benchmarks, lenders may alter their monitoring behavior, providing a channel for short-termism incentives to spill over into the corporate sector.
-We find that lenders with short-termism incentives enforce material covenant violations at abnormally high rates.
-Further, they are more likely to target high-quality borrowers with which they have a prior relationship and that are less financially constrained.
-Affected borrowers are more likely to switch lenders, receive worse loan terms on future loans, and reduce investment.
-Market reactions to announcements of material covenant violations when lenders have short-term incentives are 0.88% lower, suggesting that short-termism spillovers are value-decreasing.
+We find that lenders with short-termism incentives enforce material covenant violations at higher rates.
+Further, they target relatively higher quality borrowers with which they have a prior relationship and that are less financially constrained.
+Affected borrowers switch lenders more frequently, receive worse loan terms on future loans, and reduce investment.
+Market reactions to announcements of material covenant violations when lenders have short-term incentives are 0.88% lower, suggesting that short-termism spillovers are value-decreasing for borrowers.

 Keywords: lending, short-termism, covenants, monitoring, spillovers, real effects